Rudd-O/qubes-vpn/README.md

 routed through the VPN.
 DNS requests do not hit the NetVM — they get routed through the VPN instead.
 Connection and disconnection events are notified using the desktop notification system.
 When the VPN connection is lost, traffic is automatically blackholed without any intervention.
+All system state changes during VPN operation are (a) volatile (b) minimal (c) non-interfering with normal Qubes OS ProxyVM operation.

 ![Qubes VPN](doc/Qubes VPN.png?raw=true "Qubes VPN")